 - The push for growth in MW footprints, with explosive AI workloads and hyperscale demand

-- A highly competitive market, resulting in a squeeze on margins and talent shortages
+- A highly competitive market for power and talent

 - Increasing customer expectations, regulation and sustainability requirements